-The federal government regulates drugs through the Controlled Substances Act (CSA) (21 U.S.C. § 811), which does not recognize the difference between medical and recreational use of marijuana.
-These laws are generally applied only against persons who possess, cultivate, or distribute large quantities of marijuana.
+Despite medical cannabis laws in 40 states, cannabis is still illegal under federal law.
+The federal government regulates drugs through the Controlled Substances Act (CSA) (21 U.S.C. § 811), which does not recognize the difference between medical and recreational use of cannabis.
+These laws are generally applied only against persons who possess, cultivate, or distribute large quantities of cannabis.

-Under federal law, marijuana is treated like every other controlled substance, such as cocaine and heroin.
+Under federal law, cannabis is treated like every other controlled substance, such as cocaine and heroin.
 The federal government places every controlled substance in a schedule, in principle according to its relative potential for abuse and medicinal value.
-Under the CSA, marijuana is classified as a Schedule I drug, which means that the federal government views marijuana as highly addictive and having no medical value.
-Doctors may not "prescribe" marijuana for medical use under federal law, though they can "recommend" its use under the First Amendment.
+Under the CSA, cannabis is classified as a Schedule I drug, which means that the federal government views cannabis as highly addictive and having no medical value.
+Doctors may not "prescribe" cannabis for medical use under federal law, though they can "recommend" its use under the First Amendment.

-Federal marijuana laws are very serious, and punishment for people found guilty is frequently very steep.
-Federal law still considers marijuana a dangerous illegal drug with no acceptable medicinal value.
-In several federal cases, judges have ruled that medical marijuana cannot be used as a defense, though defense attorneys should attempt to raise the issue whenever possible during trial.
-Federal law applies throughout California and the United States, not just on federal property.
-The key to federal property is that they are more likely than non-federal property to have federal officials monitoring it who will bust medical marijuana patients.
-Most likely, even if a patient is arrested and charged with a minor possession offense, he will be referred to the state authorities where he can assert a medical marijuana defense.
+Federal cannabis laws are very serious, and punishment for people found guilty is frequently very steep.
+Federal law still considers cannabis a dangerous illegal drug with no acceptable medicinal value.
+In several federal cases, judges have ruled that medical issues cannot be used as a defense, though defense attorneys should attempt to raise the issue whenever possible during trial.
+Federal law applies throughout Washington D.C. and the United States, not just on federal property.

 Conflict between State and Federal Law